clojurewerkz/cassaforte.docs/articles/getting_started.md

 basic information required to get you up and running.

 Cassaforte is a Clojure Cassandra client built around CQL.
 Thrift API is not supported.

-Although Cassaforte lets you fiddle with byte buffers and custom serialization, it is a high level client by design.
+Cassaforte provides DSL for generating and executing CQL queries, but also allows you to fiddle with dynamic query composition.

 ## Dependency information